-Just hours before this interview, Netflix announces that Poorna Jagannathan is now part of Mindy Kaling’s new comedy series.
-Two days later, she reprises her role as soft-spoken custody lawyer Katie Richmond alongside Nicole Kidman in Big Little Lies season 2.
+We’re going to be seeing a lot of Poorna Jagannathan onscreen soon.
+Just hours before this interview, Netflix announced that she’s now part of Mindy Kaling’s new comedy series.
+Two days later, she’ll reprise her role as soft-spoken custody lawyer Katie Richmond alongside Nicole Kidman in Big Little Lies season 2.
 Later this month, we’ll see her in HBO film Share, which tackles themes of sexual violence.
 It’s the best time to be an actress, she says.
 “There’s a celebration of different-ness.
 It’s audience-driven.
 People are lazy, they’ll write the same things they always have.
 But now they see that the audience rewards diversity.”

-Jagannathan, who Indian audiences may best remember as the journalist Menaka in Delhi Belly (2011) isn’t in Mumbai for long, but she’s here with a plan.
+Jagannathan, who Indian audiences may best remember as the journalist Menaka in Delhi Belly (2011), has since been part of projects such as the drama miniseries The Night Of, Breaking Bad prequel Better Call Saul and stage production Nirbhaya, inspired by the 2012 Delhi gang rape case.
+Having moved to LA in 2015, she isn’t in Mumbai for long, but she’s here with a plan.
 Having binged Delhi Crime and Made In Heaven, she’s hoping there’s a spot for her on Indian television.
 She mentions meeting producer Guneet Monga for a project based here, but can’t divulge what it’s about.
 What she does talk about, in between sips of nimbu paani, is sharing a set with Meryl Streep, feeling impostor syndrome despite that and how television has evolved over the past 15 years:

 Congratulations on the Netflix series announcement, is there anything you can tell me about it?